puppetlabs/puppet-docs/source/pe/3.2/console_auth.markdown

 You will encounter the login screen whenever you try to access a protected part of the console.
 The screen will ask for your email address and password.
 After successfully authenticating, you will be taken to the part of the console you were trying to access.

 When you're done working in the console, choose *Logout* from the user account menu.
-Note that you will be logged out automatically after 48 hours.
+Note that you will be logged out automatically after 20 minutes.

 ![login screen](./images/console/login.png)